dzhng/llm-api/README.md

   // the minimum amount of tokens to allocate for the response. if the request is predicted to not have enough tokens, it will automatically throw a 'TokenError' without sending the request
   // default: 200
   minimumResponseTokens?: number;

+  // the maximum amount of tokens to use for response
+  // NOTE: in OpenAI models, setting this option also requires contextSize in ModelConfig to be set maximumResponseTokens?: number;
 };
 ```